kristopolous/slender-docs/src/installation/index.md

 <blockquote>
 There are two prompts used:

-* "host:$" refer to commands that are to be run outside of the virtual-machine, on your regular shell.
+* `host:$` refer to commands that are to be run outside of the virtual-machine, on your regular shell.
-* "vagrant@slender-api:" refer to commands that should be run INSIDE of the virtual-machine.
+* `vagrant@slender-api:` and `vagrant@slender-cms:` refer to commands that should be run INSIDE of the virtual-machine of the API or the CMS respectively.

 To get inside the virtual machine, do the following: